 3. Market Access

-There are a variety of forex trading components that need to be optimised in order to enter and exit the market with maximum efficiency.
-To ensure high-quality market access, you need a premium brokerage service, low-latency trading software and robust internet connectivity.
+There are a variety of forex trading components to optimise in order to enter and exit the market with maximum efficiency.
+To ensure high-quality forex market access, you need a premium brokerage service low-latency trading software and robust internet connectivity.
 If these inputs are lacking, the cost of slippage or abnormally wide bid/ask spreads can significantly cut into potential profits.

 For true forex professionals, success largely depends upon securing the above three inputs.
-Without enough money, low-latency access, or adequate time, earning a living from the forex can be a monumental challenge.
+Without enough money, a strong platform, or adequate time, earning a living from forex trading can be a monumental challenge.

 Nonetheless, it remains possible to profit from currency trading without making it into a career.
 Many people choose to participate on a part-time basis to try to earn extra money.
 As long as the reduced expectations are fully addressed by a comprehensive trading plan, supplementing one's income via forex may be feasible.

-The cardinal rule of profitable forex trading is to always respect and account for risk.
+No matter how strong one's forex signals are, there's no substitute for strong risk management.
+That's why the cardinal rule of profitable forex trading is this: always respect and account for risk.
 Staying on top of risk exposure is an elemental part of not becoming overextended and prematurely blowing out the trading account.

 While the study deals with short timeframes, it does show that profitable traders account for risk before entering the market.
 Subsequently, they have the freedom to let winning trades run and losing trades play themselves out in accordance to their adopted strategy.